LakshitSinghBishtTM/LakshitSinghBishtTM/README.md

   A Lean 4 ecosystem framework focused on studying tooling, governance, and policy enforcements in a controlled and reproducible environment.

 - **[snowflake](https://github.com/LakshitSinghBishtTM/snowflake)**
-  A dataset and resource infra for running Tor's snowflake proxy server.
+  A simple dataset and resource infra for running Tor's snowflake proxy server.

 - **[Litsxg](https://github.com/LakshitSinghBishtTM/Litsxg)**
   A Tor-based lightweight messaging system with a minimal server and client, designed for explicit behavior, predictable semantics, and low operational complexity.